 If there’s anything we’ve learned recently, it’s that we should place a premium on designing welcoming and friendly interiors for guests and visitors to our homes.
 It’s hard to overvalue the design of a house, especially when trends are always changing and on the move.

-But what are the first steps you need to take to ensure that your home is ready to compete for buyers who appreciate a truly fashionable and inviting interior?
+But what are the first steps you need to take to ensure that your home is ready to compete with buyers who appreciate a truly fashionable and inviting interior?
 Read on for more tips to convert a home from an everyday property to a stand-out star in your neighborhood.

 Blend the old and the new